mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 At this point, you are 18 years old and ready to take on the universe!

-**WHERE DO I COME FROM?** While knowledge of a Traveller’s homeworld is not necessary, it is a very nice tool to start shaping the character from the outset.
+**WHERE DO I COME FROM?** While knowledge of a Traveller's homeworld is not necessary, it is a very nice tool to start shaping the character from the outset.
 Background skills can be picked to help suggest the kind of world the Traveller grew up on.
 For example, a Traveller coming from a naturalistic, agricultural world may well have Animals, Seafarer and Survival skills, whereas one whose childhood was spent in an asteroid belt would likely have Vacc Suit, Electronics and Flyer, representing a life in space surrounded by high technology.

 This is by no means compulsory but you may find the Traveller you create starts to come alive much faster.